Garden PlantsPlant NurseriesPlantsNurseriesArisaema NurseriesPerennial PlantsGarden NurseriesPlanters and Garden PotsMagnolia Trees

-With literally thousands of backyard ponds being built every month its easy to understand the attraction, its not only the aesthetic value but also the feeling if peace and tranquility that gently running water can add to any environment.
+With literally thousands of backyard ponds being built every month its easy to understand the attraction, it’s not only the aesthetic value but also the feeling if peace and tranquility that gently running water can add to any environment.
 We provide some basic ideas on how to build a pond and waterfall in your own backyard.

-Large constructions such backyard ponds with waterfalls (right) may require specialist construction.
+Large constructions such backyard ponds with waterfalls may require specialist construction.
 However smaller ponds can easily be a DIY project in many backyards

 You will require a few materials to build your own pond, these include: